-Some people may wonder about what not to cook in cast iron cookware.
-As we all know that cast iron cookware like pans and skillets are favorite cookware in our kitchen.
-Before the invention of non-stick Teflon coated cookware, cast iron cookware is the best cookware available in the market.
+Some people may wonder about what foods to not cook in cast iron cookware.
+As we all know that cast iron cookware like pans and skillets are the best cookware in many kitchens around the world.
+Before the invention of non-stick Teflon coated cookware, cast iron cookware is the best cookware available on the market.
 Today, there are many types of non-stick cookware available in the market.
-However, many people use cast iron cookware for their daily use.
+However, many people use cast iron cookware for their daily everyday cooking.

-Here we are going to discuss everything from how to cook with cast iron cookware/skillet and what not to cook.
+Here we are going to discuss everything from how to cook with cast iron cookware and what not to cook inside those pots and pans.
 By the end of this post, you will gain solid knowledge about cast iron and its use.
 Secondly, you also will learn about what not to cook in cast iron skillet also.

 Cooking with Cast Iron

-Cast-iron cookware like pan or skillet is widely used in many kitchens in our society.
-This kind of cookware is excellent for cooking the different thing.
-Cast iron pan, for example, is suitable for stir-fry cooking and searing meats.
+Cast-iron cookware like a pan or skillet is widely used in many kitchens in our society.
+This kind of cookware is excellent for cooking different things.
+Cast iron pans, for example, are suitable for stir-fry cooking and searing meats.
 If you want to bake cornbread, you can make it in the skillet on your stove then you can directly transfer it to your oven.
 If you want to know more about cast iron cooking, here are some cooking tips for you.

 - Scrub the Skillet

 The first thing is to scrub down to its base layer.
-For the best result, you can use still wool mild dish soap and hot water.
-Once you have finish scrubbing, you need to rinse it with hot water, and then you scrub it again with a tough side of the sponge.
+For the best result, you can use a steel wool pad and mild dish soap with hot water.
+Once you have finish scrubbing, you need to rinse it with hot water, and then you will need to scrub it again with the tough side of the sponge or steel wool pad.

 - Dry your Skillet to Prevent Rusting

-Rusting can easily take place if you left your wet skillet too long.
+Rusting can easily take place if you leave your wet skillet too long.
 In this case, use a dry towel to wipe out your skillet.
-To remove excess moisture, you can heat it up your skillet on the top of the stove to dry completely.
+To remove excess moisture, you can heat up your skillet on the top of the stove to dry completely.

 - Add a Thin Layer of Oil